-- Running provides an opportunity for personal growth.
-Often, I listen to audio books, podcasts, or courses when running.
-This has become the primary way I “read” these days.
 The great thing is that I find myself looking forward to running, because I am eager to get back to what I am reading.
-For example, I am just finishing up Fast, Effective, Copywriting by David Garfinkle.
-I have been pushing my running mileage just so I have more time to listen and learn!
+For example, I just finished The Road to Sparta by Dean Karnazes.
+I’ve been known to push my mileage just to have more time to listen and learn!

-I have often told my wife, Gail, “Whatever you do, please make sure I keep running.
+I have often told Gail, “Whatever you do, please make sure I keep running.
 Nothing I do pays more dividends than this.”
 Who knew that there were so many non-physical benefits?